simpeg/simpeg/docs/content/basic/practices.rst

 `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ provides conventions for
 coding in Python.
 SimPEG is currently not `PEP 8
 <https://www.python.org/dev/peps/pep-0008/>`_ compliant, but we are working
 towards it and would appreciate contributions that do too!
+Often, most python text editors can be configured to issue warnings for non-compliant styles.

 SimPEG uses `black <https://black.readthedocs.io/>`_ version 23.1.0 to autoformat the code base, and all additions to the code are tested to ensure that they are